elotroalex/chiens/_texts/translation.md

 - {:.pr} I am the wet nurse.
 Toussaint Louverture, of course, had no wet nurse; of course, he never fell from my arms; we all know that he drank the milk of the earth, and that he suckled on the earth's bosom, and that he ate dirt bread, but not from a wet nurse.
 Well, imagine that I am the earth.
 - So, I came to ask you to forgive him.
 - {:.pr} My child is weird, my child is violent; my child wants more; rights.
 All kinds of rights.
 Rights that are not made for us.
-- {:.pr} I say it's not his fault.
+- {:.pr} But I'm saying it's not his fault.
 Humph!
-I say that his blood is stronger than him; it overcomes him, and plays nasty tricks on him.
+I'm saying that his blood is stronger than him; it overcomes him, and plays nasty tricks on him.
 Humph.
 And I see that he has infected a bunch of young people with his madness.
 And it's very unfortunate.
 A bunch of young protesters.
 Negroes: they are wrong to demand so much.
 And no doubt it will bring misfortune.
-In my day we were sweeter, more accepting, more consenting.
+In my day we were more gentle, more accepting, more consenting.
 Humph.

 ---